modin-project/modin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] signed commit with `git commit -s` <!-- you can amend your commit with a signature via `git commit -amend -s` -->
 - [ ] Resolves #? <!-- issue must be created for each patch -->
 - [ ] tests added and passing
+- [ ] module layout described at `docs/developer/architecture.rst` is up-to-date <!-- if you have added, renamed or removed files or directories please update the documentation accordingly -->